 - swelling of the jaw

-Lip cancers may not have any symptoms and are sometimes first noticed by a dentist during a regular dental exam.
-If you have a sore or lump on your lips, it doesn’t necessarily mean you have lip cancer.
-Discuss your symptoms with your dentist or doctor.
+Lip cancer may not have any symptoms.
+Dentists often first notice lip cancer during a routine dental exam.
+If you have a sore or lump on your lips, it doesn’t necessarily mean you have lip cancer, though.
+Discuss any symptoms with your dentist or doctor.

-If you have signs or symptoms of lip cancer, you should see your doctor.
-They will perform a physical exam of your lips and other parts of your mouth to search for abnormal areas and try to identify possible causes.
+If you have signs or symptoms of lip cancer, see your doctor.
+They’ll perform a physical exam of your lips and other parts of your mouth to search for abnormal areas and try to identify possible causes.

 Your doctor will use a gloved finger to feel inside your lips and use mirrors and lights to examine the inside of your mouth.
 They may also feel your neck for swollen lymph nodes.